-For the first time in Hong Kong, this one-day event will bring together a host of change-makers, conscious consumers and cutting-edge experts to discover the latest food innovations, upcoming trends and imminent issues in the culinary world.
+For the first time in Hong Kong, Foodie hosted a one-day event that brought bring together a host of change-makers, conscious consumers and cutting-edge experts to discover the latest food innovations, upcoming trends and imminent issues in the culinary world.

-Through a series of panels and plenaries, the challenges facing the food sector will be unravelled; we will together explore solutions and advances to make concrete progress towards impacting what ends up on plates around the globe.
+Through a series of panels and plenaries, the challenges facing the food sector were unravelled; we explored solutions and advances to make concrete progress towards impacting what ends up on plates around the globe.

 (subject to change and will be updated periodically)